 Vitamin K2 may also be protective against hypertension.
 While there haven’t yet been any studies directly measuring K2’s effects on blood pressure, logic would suggest that this nutrient could help prevent high blood pressure by reducing vascular stiffness and arterial calcification.
 (23, 24, 25, 26, 27) High serum calcium levels are related to hypertension, and vitamin K2 (along with adequate vitamin D) is crucial to ensure that calcium is deposited in the bone where it belongs, and not in the arteries where it can cause vascular stiffness and calcification, leading to hypertension and heart disease.
 (28, 29, 30)

 One of the most well-tolerated foods high in vitamin K2 is grass-fed ghee.
 Pure Indian Foods is my favorite brand of ghee, but you can also eat butter, cheese, and full-fat yogurt or kefir from grass-fed cows to get adequate K2.
 (Fermented dairy may actually have independent effects on hypertension as well.
 All the more reason to drink full-fat kefir!)

 If you’re completely dairy intolerant or allergic, you can supplement with vitamin K2.
 My favorite supplement is one that contains the three fat soluble nutrients, A, D, and K2, in balanced form, which is the way these vitamins must be taken to support optimal health.
-If isolated nutrients aren’t your style, you can also take the fermented cod liver oil and butter oil blend by Green Pasture, which provides these three nutrients in a food-based form (though this is not appropriate for those who are allergic to dairy).
+If isolated nutrients aren’t your style, you can also take the Extra Virgin Cod Liver Oil from Rosita.

 4. Eat at least one pound of fatty fish per week.